-Ashley Hanson is currently a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature.
-She is interning as a Blogger for Superstition Review and hopes to find a career in a similar field, such as publishing or editing.
+Ashley Hanson is the blogger for Issue 14 and advertising exchanges editor for Issue 15.
+She is currently a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature.
+She hopes to find a career in a field such as publishing or editing.
 Ashley has two Associate’s Degrees in Business and Communications and plans to apply for a Master’s Degree program after graduation.
 In her spare time she enjoys traveling and freelance writing.

-Poetry Editor Bradly Brandt is an Arizona resident and currently pursuing a Bachelor of Arts in English with a concentration in Creative Writing at Arizona State University.
+Bradly Brandt is the advertising coordinator for both Issue 12 and Issue 13 as well as poetry editor for Issue 14 and Issue 15.
+He is an Arizona resident and currently pursuing a Bachelor of Arts in English with a concentration in Creative Writing at Arizona State University.
 Bradly is a lover of the outdoors.
 When not writing, Bradly spends his time climbing and hiking the Arizona desert.
 Bradly aspires to one day obtain a Master of Fine Arts in Creative Writing.

-Pencak, newsletter editor with Superstition Review, is in her last year at Arizona State University.
+Cara Pencak is the newsletter editor for Issue 15.
+She is in her last year at Arizona State University.
 In December, she will graduate with a bachelor’s degree in English and a Technical Communication certificate.
 After graduation, she looks forward to pursuing a career in writing and editing.
 In her free time, Cara likes to read, write, and travel around the state of Arizona.

-Cass is finishing her senior year at Arizona State.
+Cass Murphy is the interview editor for Issue 15 and the podcast blogger for both Issue 16 and Issue 17.
+She is finishing her senior year at Arizona State.
 She has a degree in English Creative Writing, minors in Applied Biological Sciences, Parks and Protected Area Management, and Sustainability, and an Environmental Humanities certificate.
-This was her third semester as an intern with Superstition Review, where she's been an Interview Editor and created the Authors Talk series as Podcast Blogger.

-Elizabeth S. Hansen is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, The Honors College, as well as a writing certificate.
+Elizabeth S. Hansen is the student editor-in-chief of Issue 14, social networking editor for both Issue 12 and Issue 15, and poetry editor for Issue 13.
+She is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, The Honors College, as well as a writing certificate.
 In addition to working as content coordinator at Superstition Review, she is also a student editor for Marooned.
 Her work has been published in Issue 8 of Miracle E-zine and Lux and is forthcoming in undergraduate creative review Marooned.
 Upon graduation, Elizabeth plans to pursue a master's in mass communication.

-Jade Lougee is a returning student in her senior year at ASU's Barrett Honors College as well as the College of Liberal Arts and Sciences.
+Jade Lougee is the advertising exchanges director for Issue 14 and poetry editor for Issue 15.
+She is a returning student in her senior year at ASU's Barrett Honors College as well as the College of Liberal Arts and Sciences.
 She will be graduating in spring of 2015 with a degree in English Literature.
 Her main interest this year is her internship with Superstition Review magazine, where she has gained a great appreciation of literature with a particular fondness for poetry.
 She hopes to begin a new career that will include editing, advertising or teaching.
 She plans to continue on to post-graduate studies.

-Jillian Mason is a senior at Arizona State University studying English Literature and is graduating in May, 2015.
-She currently manages the social networks: Facebook and Twitter for Superstition Review.
-After graduation, Jillian is going to be teaching high school English full time, while working on her masters degree.
+Jillian Mason is the social media editor for both Issue 15, Issue 16, and Issue 17.
+She is a senior at Arizona State University studying English Literature and is graduating in May, 2015.
+After graduation, she is going to be teaching high school English full time while working on her masters degree.

-Kate Cook is a senior at Arizona State University.
+Kate Cook is a social media editor for both Issue 14 and Issue 15.
+She is a senior at Arizona State University.
 She will acquire her BA in English Literature in the spring of 2015.
 Following graduation she wishes to travel before pursuing a career in the publishing field.
 Her many interests include reading, writing, and hiking.

-Leah Newsom is a student of creative writing at Arizona State University.
+Leah Newsom is the nonfiction editor for Issue 15 and interview editor for Issue 16.
+She is a student of creative writing at Arizona State University.
 She has a short story published in Four Chambers Press and has a chapbook of flash fiction forthcoming this summer.
 She is an active participant in the Phoenix literary community, and has hopes to help develop her city’s focus on the arts.

-Michael Hardin Jr. is a senior at Arizona State University who will earn his degree in English Literature in spring of 2015.
+Michael Hardin Jr. is the art editor for Issue 13 and social media editor for both Issue 14 and Issue 15.
+He is a senior at Arizona State University who will earn his degree in English Literature in spring of 2015.
 Following graduation, he plans to enter the field of editing.
 He is also an aspiring writer who often has more ideas in his head than on paper.

-Michael Wise is a senior at ASU and is pursuing a Bachelor of Arts in English.
+Michael Wise is the content coordinator for Issue 14 and the social media editor for Issue 15.
+He is a senior at ASU and is pursuing a Bachelor of Arts in English.
 He has an Associates of Art and a Creative Writing Certificate from Chandler-Gilbert Community College.
 He is currently a Testing Technician at Rio Salado College and hopes to work full-time for the Maricopa Community Colleges upon graduation.
 He is passionate about writing and has spent much of his time at CGCC and ASU working on his craft and hopes to one day have his work published.

 Niki Johnson is a senior at Arizona State University pursuing a Bachelor's degree in English through the School of Letters and Sciences.
 She is expected to graduate summa cum laude in December 2015.
 At present, Niki is an Interview Editor at Superstition Review.
 Upon graduation, she plans to use her knowledge and skill to become a grant writer.

-Shanell Boyster is a senior at Arizona State University pursuing a degree in English with a concentration in literature.
+Shanell Boyster is the blogger for Issue 15.
+She is a senior at Arizona State University pursuing a degree in English with a concentration in literature.
 Shanell works as a blogger at Superstition Review.
 Upon graduation, Shanell plans to focus on writing and publishing her own works.

-Stephanie will graduate in May with a degree in creative writing from Arizona State University.
+Stephanie Funk is the content coordinator for Issue 15.
+She will graduate in May with a degree in creative writing from Arizona State University.
 Her poetry has won creative writing contests at Mesa Community College and Maricopa Community Colleges.
 She lives in Mesa with her husband and Yorkie pup.